I grew up appreciating creative musical talent. Now I enjoy researching musicians from my early years and I write to share that with you.

 I appreciate talent in people.
-I feel everyone has something in them that can be developed into a great accomplishment.
-The problem is that most people don’t know what talent they have and they had never learned how to bring it out.
+I feel everyone has something in them that they can develop into a great accomplishment.
+The problem is that most people don’t know what talent they have, and they haven't learned how to bring it out.
 Or they simply don’t have the initiative.

 Who Was Myrth?

 If Ed Sullivan had discovered them, I bet they would have become better known and may have gone on with recording more hits.
 It all depends on who you know.
 Doesn't it?
 Too bad, the six of them were very talented, and they missed out on a great future.

 Who were they?

 - Grier Cook played guitar and sang the lead vocals.

 - Ray Cork played bass, trumpet, and baritone horns as well as vocals.

 - David Drury played guitar and the trombone.
 He also did vocals.

 - Bob Kenrich played reed instruments and did vocals.

 - Ken Mulholland played the piano and organ.